J. Michelle Childs: District court service

 On December 22, 2009, President Barack Obama nominated Childs to serve on the United States District Court for the District of South Carolina, to fill the seat vacated by Judge G. Ross Anderson, who assumed senior status on January 29, 2009.
 On April 16, 2010, a hearing on her nomination was held before the Senate Judiciary Committee.
 On May 6, 2010, her nomination was favorably reported by the committee.
 Her nomination was confirmed by the United States Senate on August 5, 2010.
 She received her commission on August 20, 2010.
 Her service on the district court terminated on August 2, 2022, when she was elevated to the Court of Appeals.

 Childs was elected to the American Law Institute in 2011 and served as an adviser on the Restatement Third, Employment Law, an influential legal treatise that was published in 2015.
 She also served on an ALI Regional Advisory Group, helping to identify and recommend new members in North Carolina, South Carolina, and Tennessee.
 In 2020, Childs was elected chair of the judicial division of the American Bar Association.
-In February 2021, Childs was promoted as a potential Supreme Court nominee under the Biden administration by U.S. Representative Jim Clyburn of South Carolina.
+In February 2021, Childs was promoted as a potential Supreme Court nominee under the Biden administration by United States Representative Jim Clyburn of South Carolina.

 Notable cases

 In November 2014, Childs ruled in favor of two women who sued to have the state recognize their marriage performed in Washington, D.C., finding South Carolina's failure to recognize their marriage to be unconstitutional.

 In September 2020, Childs granted a preliminary injunction that blocked South Carolina's absentee ballot witness requirement.
 A United States Court of Appeals for the Fourth Circuit panel initially blocked the injunction granted by Childs, but the full appeals court reinstated it during an en banc session.
-Ultimately, the injunction was struck down by the U.S. Supreme Court.
+Ultimately, the injunction was struck down by the United States Supreme Court.

 Childs has made two decisions related to nuclear reactor facilities in South Carolina.
 First, in August 2018, Childs refused to enjoin a state law that forced a state utility to cut its customers' rates after the failed construction of two new nuclear reactors in Fairfield County.
 Second, in December 2021, Childs refused to block a vaccine mandate for workers at a South Carolina nuclear facility.
 Childs ruled that the company did not have to continue employing someone who refused to get vaccinated.
 Childs again received criticism from The American Prospect regarding her criminal rulings.